jcheng305/rails_bog_app/README.md

 ```
 You should see that that file is now in your project's directory.

-To include the CSS from the library file you just downloaded into your pages, require it in `app/assets/stylesheets/application.css`:
+To include the CSS from the library file you just downloaded into your pages, require it in `app/assets/stylesheets/application.css`.

+Find the line where it says `*= require_tree .`, and add a new line above it as follows:

 ```css
 /*